Big-Bio/MultiLabLeaderboard/README.md

 First step:
 1) Clone the repo to your computer
-2) In the initial_setup.R script change the working directory to be inside the repo, open the server.R file and set the working directory there as well to be inside the repo.
-3) create a one-word, no-space, no-special characters lab name (e.g. "SriramLab").
-In the initial_setup.R and server.R file, you will use this exact same lab name.
-Change it in both scripts to what you want.
+2) In the initial_setup.R script
+2a) for 'YOURemail' type your gmail that is associated with your google drive that you will be using 2b) for 'labname' create a one-word, no-space, no-special characters lab name (e.g. "SriramLab") in the initial_setup.R.
 This lab name will also be used for lab competitions.
-It cannot be changed in the future.
-4) in the ui.R script, go to line 16, and change "Sriram" to the name of your PI
+2c) for 'PIname' type the handle that your PI uses on slack (or the handle of whoever you are trying to beat as a lab) change the working directory to be inside the repo, open the server.R file and set the working directory there as well to be inside the repo.
+2d)  update the working directory such that it points to inside of the file where the repo files are stored

 Second step: